 If you love soccer and love teaching, you may be looking to combine the two by becoming a soccer coach.
 One of the first things everyone looks at when considering a new job or career is how much it pays.

-If you look at the top coaches in world soccer you will see they are earning huge amounts of money.
+If you look at the top coaches in world soccer, you will see they are earning huge amounts of money.

 Chances you’re not reading this as an elite-level coach(at least not yet!) trying to find out what other coaches earn.
-If you’re at that coaching level, you probably already know the answer to the question!

 You probably just want to know what most soccer coaches out there are getting paid.

 In this post, I have researched a range of different job listings for a soccer coach from across the US.
-I’ve presented them all here in an easy to read format for you to look at and compare.
+I’ve presented them all here in an easy-to-read format for you to look at and compare.

 The tables below will show you the location of the coaching jobs and the amount the coach will be paid both annually and per hour.

-These tables should give you a much better, and clearer, idea of how much a soccer coach makes.
+These tables should give you a much better and clearer idea of how much a soccer coach makes.

 Five Categories of Soccer Coaching Roles